-Marquise Brown vs Tetairoa McMillan: Who Should You Start?
+Marquise Brown vs Tetairoa McMillan: The Full Breakdown

 Deciding between Marquise Brown and Tetairoa McMillan is a common lineup dilemma for fantasy managers.
-The Philadelphia Eagles wide receiver put up 7.1 PPG in 2025 over 16 games; Tetairoa McMillan of the Carolina Panthers averaged 10.4 in 17.
-A 3.3-point margin that could shift on any given week.
+The Kansas City Chiefs wide receiver put up 7.1 PPG in 2025 over 16 games; Tetairoa McMillan of the Carolina Panthers averaged 10.5 in 17.
+A 3.4-point margin that could shift on any given week.

 Target volume is the story here.
 Tetairoa McMillan saw 122 targets in 2025, while Marquise Brown drew 74.
 That workload gap usually translates into a higher weekly floor for Tetairoa McMillan, even in weeks where Marquise Brown posts the bigger ceiling game.
 Consistency-minded managers lean toward target share; boom-bust managers chase the upside.